Christina Aguilera: Achievements

 Aguilera has accumulated numerous awards and honorary accolades throughout her career.
 At the age of 19, she won the Grammy Award for Best New Artist, becoming one of the youngest artists to receive the award.
-Aguilera received four other trophies from twenty nominations by The Recording Academy.
+Aguilera went on to receive four more Grammy Awards from The Recording Academy, earning twenty nominations overall.
 She is also a recipient of two Latin Grammy Awards, three Billboard Latin Music Awards—including the Spirit of Hope Award—, two MTV Video Music Awards (VMAs), two People's Choice Awards—including the inaugural Music Icon Award—, three World Music Awards, and one Guinness World Record.
 Aguilera is also one of the best-selling music artists of all time, with estimated sales of over 100 million records sold worldwide.
 Among other honors, she received a star on the Hollywood Walk of Fame in 2010 "recognition of her achievements in the recording industry".
 Billboard ranked her at number 20 on its 2025 "Top 100 Women Artists of the 21st Century" list.